kandelvijaya/website/content/post/promiseIn30Lines.md

 Promise contains expression.
 This is a subtle design choice I made on this type.
 The implication being we can build a big expression that doesn't necessarily have to evaluated when the program sees.
 We can store it in a property, pass to a function or copy it.
 We can also call the execute multiple times.
 The compiler then can also choose to optimize the expression when possible.
 One can compose 2 promises in ways never thought.
 And all this is good because a **Promise is a Value type**.

-Lets see how we can construct a Promise to being with.
+Lets see how we can construct a Promise to start with.

 ### The constructor